NoobieDynamic/takagibot/README.md

 Once you have the required packages, do these things:

-• Be sure to set yout bot's folder and file in "required files/utility.py" lines 224 and 225
+• Be sure to set your bot's folder and file in "required files/utility.py" lines 224 and 225

 • Set your bot's token in main.py line 177